Experience What You Can Become

 The men and women who successfully meet the rigors of the University of Illinois' Technology Management Program are expected to be leaders in their respective organizations upon graduation.
 It is with this in mind that we developed the Technology Practicum, so that students might have a chance to truly discover their newly developed abilities and hone their leadership skills in the midst of a real world project.

 The Practicum is the Capstone course of the MSTM.
 As such, it integrates all of the knowledge you will have acquired in the program to that point alongside your personal and professional experiences, and those of your teammates.
 By helping the student teams to bridge the knowledge to experience gap, The Practicum empowers you to make sound recommendations to our clients, covering the myriad issues they bring to us.
-It is, as the old saying goes, "A Baptism of Fire."

 The Intersection of Knowledge, Experience, and Application